n8n-io/n8n-docs/docs/doc2/export/how-to-create-a-idm-mapping-file.md

 SV_ACLString=Public
 ```

-In the third block you can define static values that will be transfered to IDM.
+In the third block you can define static values that will be transferred to IDM.

 It will be use to set the EntityType, AccountingEntity and GroupAccountingEntity in IDM.